 This bill changes the normal retirement age for non-vested and newly hired Group I employees of retirement system employers to be the normal retirement age under the federal Social Security Act.

-This bill requires retirement system employers to make contributions based on the unfunded accrued liability and medical benefits employer share for retired members employed on a part-time basis.
-This bill also requires the executive director of the retirement system to suspend a member’s retirement allowance and assess a penalty on a retirement system employer for exceeding the limitations for part-time employment.
+This bill allows the executive director of the retirement system to suspend a member’s retirement allowance and assess a penalty on a retirement system employer for exceeding the statutory limitations for part-time employment.
+This bill also requires retirement system employers to pay the portion of the employer contribution rate attributable to the unfunded actuarial accrued liability and medical subsidy for part-time or interim employees working in a position that was formerly a full-time, NHRS membership position.
 Related: NHRS Bill Brief HB 561 , prepared for House ED&A Committee.

 This bill grants Group II status to certain positions in the department of corrections.
 Persons employed in those positions with service prior to the effective date shall be eligible for split benefits.